Beetle in a dream walking calmly into a circle of warm golden light from darkness

 Ask yourself: “Is there something in my life I keep trying to ‘kill’ with the same method — and it keeps coming back?
 What if I tried a fundamentally different approach — not fighting it, but understanding: why does this keep living?”

 Astrological note: The unkillable cockroach evokes Saturn or Pluto in aspect to the natal Moon, or Pluto transiting through the 4th house.
-Capricorn and Scorpio in periods of such transits often encounter this image of the recurring pattern.
+Capricorns and Scorpios in periods of such transits often encounter this image of the recurring pattern.
 If Pluto is now transiting your 4th house — the root of the repeating pattern is asking for transformation.

 Very many.
 Everywhere.
 In the food, in the house, in the bed.
 In this image there is extreme revulsion — as toward something unclean.

-Your Healer speaks through this image, through the archetype of psychological “contamination” — the part that signals when something feels deeply wrong.
+Your Healer speaks through this image: the part that signals when something feels deeply wrong.
 Many cockroaches suggest a situation that feels contaminated.
 A toxic environment.
 A relationship in which something has long gone rotten.
 Or an inner self-feeling — when shame or self-disgust has grown to the scale of “many cockroaches.”

-The important thing: disgust toward oneself is one of the most destructive experiences.
+The important thing: disgust toward oneself is an extremely destructive experience.
 It often masquerades as “clear self-criticism” while destroying from within.
 If the cockroaches are many — this is a signal: very gentle work on self-acceptance is needed.

 Ask yourself: “Is there a feeling that something is ‘contaminated’ — in me or around me?
 Is this a genuinely toxic environment — or is it strong self-disgust?
 What is needed: leaving the environment, or working on self-acceptance?”